-Post-Approval Experience 2022
+Post-Approval Experience

 The following adverse events are based on post-approval adverse drug experience reporting.
-Not all adverse events are reported to FDA CVM.
+Not all adverse reactions are reported to FDA CVM.
 It is not always possible to reliably estimate the adverse event frequency or establish a causal relationship to product exposure using this data.
-The following adverse events reported in dogs are listed in decreasing order of reporting frequency: depression/lethargy, pruritus, vomiting, diarrhea, anorexia, application site reactions (alopecia, pruritus, erythema, and lesions, including blisters), hyperactivity, ataxia, trembling, seizures, panting, hypersalivation, anaphylaxis/anaphylactic reactions (hives, facial swelling, edema of the head), and corneal ulceration.
+The following adverse events in dogs are listed in decreasing order of reporting frequency: depression/lethargy, vomiting, pruritus, diarrhea, anorexia, hyperactivity, ataxia, trembling, hypersalivation, application site reactions (alopecia, pruritus, lesions, and erythema), seizures, and anaphylaxis/anaphylactic reactions (hives, urticaria, facial swelling, edema of the head).